 6. Is a sociology major

-Kenny, a Sociology major, graduated from the University of Wisconsin and continued on his path of building and selling businesses.
-He has a good eye for a business name that will sell.
-Kenny is an expert at marketing, product branding, and creating winning public relations campaigns.
-He brings necessary skills to business and many of them are effective across industries.
+Dichter, a Sociology major, graduated from the University of Wisconsin and continues on his path of building and selling businesses.
+He has a good eye for creating, developing, and growing business that have been acquired by other companies.
+Dichter is an expert at marketing, merchandising, public relations, and branding.
+He brings the necessary skills to his businesses, along with an incredible work ethic and focus, which have proven to be, for him, effective across industries.